sagemath/sage/src/doc/en/installation/launching.rst

   write access, where Sage stores a number of files.
   The default location is :file:`$HOME/.sage/`.

-- :envvar:`SAGE_STARTUP_FILE` - a file including commands to be executed every time Sage starts.
+- :envvar:`SAGE_STARTUP_FILE` - a file including commands to be executed when an interactive Sage session starts, including a Sage Jupyter kernel.
   The default value is :file:`$DOT_SAGE/init.sage`.

 - :envvar:`BROWSER` - on most platforms, Sage will detect the command to